Using S7 in a package

 If you export a class, you must also set the package argument, ensuring that classes with the same name are disambiguated across packages.

 You should document generics like regular functions (since they are!).
-If you expect others to create their own methods for your generic, you may want to include an section describing the the properties that you expect all methods to have.
-We plan to provide a an easy way to all methods for a generic, but have not yet implemented it.
+If you expect others to create their own methods for your generic, you may want to include an section describing the properties that you expect all methods to have.
+We plan to provide an easy way to document all methods for a generic, but have not yet implemented it.
 You can track progress at https://github.com/RConsortium/S7/issues/167.

 We don’t currently have any recommendations on documenting methods.
 There’s no need to document them in order to pass R CMD check, but obviously there are cases where it’s nice to provide additional details for a method, particularly if it takes extra arguments compared to the generic.
 We’re tracking that issue at https://github.com/RConsortium/S7/issues/315.